 Read more about the range of herbivores in our leaflet Garden Herbivores

 and find out about individual groups of herbivores in the Garden Wildlife section of this website.

 Predators and parasites

 Garden predators are high up the trophic pyramid, so that they are less numerous and add up to less biomass than herbivores or detritus eaters, but they are by far the most diverse group of animals in the garden.
 By eating other animals, predators get very concentrated high quality food, and can afford to put a lot of energy into getting it, or surviving without feeding frequently.
 Many predators have evolved very specialist and cunning techniques to catch food.
 This perhaps explains the diversity of predators, compared with herbivores that have to spend most of their time eating, because plant leaves are not very nutritious.
 The main groups of garden predators are:

-See Garden Predators
+See the leaflet Garden Predators

 Detritivores and decomposers

 Plants may be the primary producers, but gardens and the whole world would be knee-deep in dead matter without the countless usually tiny organisms that break down dead material and waste.
 As ever, the boundaries between trophic levels can be blurred, and some herbivores, such as snails and slugs, eat dead or dying plant material as well as living.
 The main groups of detritivores and decomposers are: